ivanszkypeter/futar-home-server/README.md

 # Overview

-The project provides the same functionality as original FUTÁR.
+The project provides the similar functionality as the street display of FUTÁR system.
 You can check the arrival times of different vehicles to some predefined stops, and the result is on a multi-line character screen.
 The system has two parts.
 It needs a server side application which gathers the information from the servers of BKK and prepares the data to submit to the display.
 And the display part which periodically polls the server side about the new data to show.

 ![Photo](https://raw.githubusercontent.com/ivanszkypeter/futar-home-nodemcu/master/images/FUTAR-Photo.jpg)